Create a Commit Action

 ?
 Do you want to init a git repository (Y/n): no

 ?
-Action description: This Action commit and push your changes into GitHub.
+Action description: This Action commits and pushes your changes to GitHub.

 ?
 Version: (0.0.1)